Operational clarity for daily work

 November-February Heating Season Heating monitoring, emergency repairs, coolant checks

-Rule: maintenance happens one month before the season starts.
-If you start preparing AC units for summer in May — you're already late.
-The first heat wave will catch the hotel with unready equipment.
+The rule: do the maintenance a month before the season starts.
+If you're prepping the AC units for summer in May, you're already late, and the first heat wave will catch you with equipment that isn't ready.

 The Specialist's Arsenal